sam4413/amp-spaceengineers/README.md

 ### Step 3:
 Press `Fetch latest` then go into your instances and create an instance.
 You should see Space Engineers Torch on there.

-## Current issues
-- On initial install, a premade world will be downloaded from this repository.
-Torch makes it very annoyingly hard to get a premade world from default means.
-So until it is fixed on Torch, premade world files are on the repository.
-- If creating a new world, you will have to manually copy over the previous world (if applicable) or upload an existing world from either your local world, server, etc. Ensure `File Manager > Saves > LastSession.sbl` is correct.
--
 ## Pictures
 ![Creating a Torch Instance](https://github.com/sam4413/amp-spaceengineers/assets/43707772/b56bc707-4326-45ac-8b69-e6ce45ad03e0)
 ![Torch Instance Running](https://github.com/sam4413/amp-spaceengineers/assets/43707772/7641041f-c82b-4870-9808-af4da809080e)